 The smell test: Good turmeric powder will have a distinct, but mild, earthy aroma and turmeric users will immediately recognize a gingery and orangey scent in it.
 Bad turmeric will not emit such an aroma.
 Rather it might have some indistinct smell that doesn’t quite give the flavour of turmeric.
 This may be mixed with some adulterant like talc or corn flour or with some very poor quality turmeric.

 Water test (for foreign ingredients): At home, you can take a level teaspoon of turmeric powder and add it to a glass tumbler of lukewarm water, without stirring.
 Let it stand for about 15-20 minutes to settle down.
 If the turmeric is genuine it will settle at the bottom and the water will be clear.
 But if there are foreign ingredients the water will cloud.

+Apart from physical test, you can do a chemical test on the turmeric powder to check its purity.
 These will involve using water, acids and the microscope to detect changes and textures determining the presence of adulterants.

 Test for Metanil Yellow: Metanil yellow, a synthetic dye is one of the commonest adulterants of turmeric powder.
 To test for its presence take a pinch of turmeric powder in a test tube and add a few drops of concentrated hydrochloric acid to it.
 The colour will turn pink.
 If on adding water the pink colour disappears it means there is Metanil Yellow.
 It is carcinogenic and toxic.